leassis91/health-insurance/README.md

 - Collect more data from clients
 - Extract more significant features for next cycle
-- Keep improving model's parameters, since Optuna optimizer uses an improved Random Search method (so not always the best are chosen);
+- Keep improving model's parameters, since Optuna optimizer uses an improved Random Search method (so not always the best are chosen)

 <br>